Critical Limb Ischemia (CLI)

 • Numbness or severe pain in your legs and feet while at rest

-• An obvious decrease in the temperature of your lower leg or foot (compared to the rest of your body)
+• A noticeable decrease in the temperature of your lower leg or foot compared to the rest of your body

-• Sore or ulcers on your feet or toes that won't heal or are slow to heal
+• Sores or ulcers on your feet or toes that won’t heal or are slow to heal

-• Smooth, shiny, dry skin in your legs or feet
+• Smooth, shiny, dry skin on your legs or feet

 • Diminished or absent pulse in your legs or feet